jampajeen/fop-pdf-thai/README.md

 Or...
 ```
-FopFactory fopFactory = FopPdfThaiFactory.newInstance(new ServletContextURIResolver(getServletContext())); // when you use FOP in servlet context
+// when use FOP in servlet context
+FopFactory fopFactory = FopPdfThaiFactory.newInstance(new ServletContextURIResolver(getServletContext()));
 ```

 And now you can use XSLT to create your first PDF in Thai language (please specify font-family="Garuda").